Annie's "Election

 Amendment 15 was ratified on Feb.
 3, 1870.
 Seven Southern states

-constitutions.
-One such clause gave the right to vote to people
+clauses to their constitutions.
+One such clause gave the right to

 grandfather clauses unconstitutional.
 For information on recent